Listed below are frequently asked questions relating to water quality.

 Does Logan test for Legionella in water?

 No. Legionella is a health risk when it grows over time in plumbing fittings and other sites where warm water can promote its growth.
 Legionella is best controlled by maintenance of these areas.
-Water services providers, such as Logan have a responsibility to prevent contamination of the water supply delivered to customers and have to follow & meet the stringent Australian Drinking Water Guidelines (ADWG) & Queensland public health guidelines for drinking water monitoring and testing.
+Water services providers, such as Logan have a responsibility to prevent contamination of the water supply delivered to customers and have to follow and meet the stringent Australian Drinking Water Guidelines (ADWG) and Queensland public health guidelines for drinking water monitoring and testing.
 The monitoring that water service providers use to detect contamination does not include legionella but does include regular testing for E.coli.
 E.coli is the primary recognised indicator for water contamination.